Macklon/Text-Recognisation/README.md

 Object Oriented Programming Assignment

-Text-Recognisation using pytesseract library in python
+Text-Recognition using pytesseract library in python